markomanninen/artifactsofthefloweroflife/earlytraces.md

 Most of artifacts from 1400 BC to 500 BC are found from an area that is nowadays Syria, Iraq and Iran.
 The FOL topic is hard subject to research in the Near East because of:

 * Immature web technologies used on museum websites, lack of public online collections
-* Current political situation, which effectively limits traveling
+* Current political situation, which effectively limits traveling in the Near East
 * Illegal trade of the antiquities that has been continuing for the last two hundred years<!-- cite author="D.T.
 Potts" title="A Companion to the Archaeology of the Ancient Near East" date="2012" location="chapter 6" type="book" href="http://d2aohiyo3d3idm.cloudfront.net/publications/virtuallibrary/0892361506.pdf" -->
 * Massive destruction of the archaeological sites and museum collections by religious fundamentalists